If the chess term you are looking for is not here, please let us know at info@PeoriaChess.com

 Mobile Pawn Center: Pawns on central squares able to advance without becoming weak.

 Mobile Phone: Cellphone.
 A player may not have a mobile phone in his possession in a FIDE tournament and may not have it turned on in a US tournament.

 Monitor: An electronic display of the position on the board.

 2. having the move refers to the player’s right to play next.
 3. White’s best move refers to the single move by White.

 Move-counter: A device on a chess clock which may be used to record the number of times the clock has been pressed by each player.

 Move Order: The sequence of moves one chooses to play an opening or execute a plan.
 Different move orders often have different advantages and disadvantages.
 A plan that uses certain moves, can sometimes be improved by making the identical moves but in a different sequence.
 A different sequence may allow a player to avoid lines he does not like.
 See transposition.
 If you think you have a tactic but it doesn't work, try to change the move order.

 Mysterious Rook Move: Coined by Nimzowitsch to refer to the placing of a rook on closed file in anticipation that the opponent is going to open the file.
 This move may either achieve a position with a rook on an open file, or it may alternatively hinder the opponent's intentions (prophylaxis).
 The meaning of the word has since expanded to refer to any rook move that appears to have a hidden purpose.

 NN: No Name.
 Traditionally used in game scores to indicate a player whose name is not known.
 The origin is uncertain.
 It may be an abbreviation of the Latin phrase nomen nescio ("name unknown").
-It was often used in the 19th century when the losing player would be embarrassed by being the subject of another's good moves.
+It was often used in the 19th century and before when the losing player would be embarrassed by being the subject of another's good moves.